-The ITS software error records 13+ record software errors from each configured ITS.
+The ITS command and translation error records 13+ record uncorrectable command and translation errors from each configured ITS.

-The ITS software records capture software events so that the operation of software can be tracked.
+The ITS command and translation error records capture software events so that the operation of software can be tracked.

-The ITS software records capture software errors that are only uncorrectable contained errors that require software to correct the command and to restart.
+The ITS command and translation error records capture software events so that the operation of software can be tracked.
+The software command errors that are captured are uncorrectable errors only, which require software to correct the command to restart.

-The GICT_ERR<n>STATUS.IERR field indicates if an error is either related to the architecture (0) or is IMPLEMENTATION DEFINED (1).
-In both cases, the full 24-bit syndrome is reported in GICT_ERR<n>MISCO.
+The GICT_ERR<n>STATUS.IERR field indicates whether an error is either related to the architecture (0) or is IMPLEMENTATION DEFINED (1).
+In both cases, the full 24-bit syndrome is reported in GICT_ERR<n>MISC0.
 Extra data is reported in GICT_ERR<n>MISC1.

-The data captured for each ITS software syndrome is shown in the following table.
+The data that is captured for each ITS software syndrome is shown in the following table.